icflorescu/mantine-datatable/README.md

 ## Acknowledgements

-🙏Spacial thanks to [Ani Ravi](https://github.com/aniravi24) for being the first person to sponsor my work on this project!
+🙏Special thanks to [Ani Ravi](https://github.com/aniravi24) for being the first person to sponsor my work on this project!

 ## License